ARM-software/abi-aa/aapcs64/aapcs64.rst

 turn part of a _`process`.
 A process might contain one thread or several threads.

-The exact definition of “thread” and “process” depends on the platform.
-If the platform is a traditional multi-threaded operating system, “thread” and “process” generally have their usual meaning for that operating system.
-If the platform supports multiple processes but has no separate concept of threads, “thread” is synonymous with “process”.
-If a platform has no concurrency or preemption then it will generally have a single “thread” and “process” that executes all instructions.
+The exact definitions of the terms “thread” and “process” depend on the platform.
+For example, if the platform is a traditional multi-threaded operating system, the terms generally have their usual meaning for that operating system.
+If the platform supports multiple processes but has no separate concept of threads, each process will have a single thread of execution.
+If a platform has no concurrency or preemption then there will be a single thread and process that executes all instructions.

 Each thread has its own register state, defined by the contents of the underlying machine registers.
 A process has a program state defined by